-So as I said, Israel's faithfulness seemed to depend on having someone able to lead them because "when the judge died, the people returned to ways even more corrupt than those of their ancestors, following other gods and serving and worshiping them." (vs. 19)
+So as I said, Israel's faithfulness seemed to depend on having someone able to lead them because the scriptures continue on saying "when the judge died, the people returned to ways even more corrupt than those of their ancestors, following other gods and serving and worshiping them." (vs. 19)

-And the book of Judges tells the story of how Israel repeated this pattern of unfaithfulness and shows how it also affected the quality and character of the judges God used to lead the people.
+The book of Judges describes how Israel repeated this pattern of unfaithfulness - and shows how it also affected the quality and character of the judges God used to lead the people.